ModischFabrications/Anti-FFRB/README.md

 Q: Why build this?
 A: Ignoring bad habits is a bad habit of mine, let's see if a self-made solution helps.

 Q: Privacy?
 A: Nothing leaves your computer, everything is offline.
 Why would I pay server costs to capture hours of face-videos?

 ## Contributing
 Feel free to contact me or make a pull-request if you want to participate.
-Feedback is also welcome!
+Feedback is very welcome!